 One fall, my wife and I were returning from Tahoe to San Diego via the scenic route (highway 395).
 We stopped in Bishop for lunch, pulling off the highway down a back street to park.
 Out of the corner of my eye, I saw this organ on the sidewalk, and asked Amy if we could go back and check it out.
 While I wasn't (and still am not) an expert on organs, this baby had a Hammond logo, two consoles of sweet feeling waterfal keys, a couple octaves of foot pedals, a massive tube amp and built in speaker.
 It was in front of a thrift shop so I went in to ask the proprieter how much.
 She responded "Oh that?
 It's free, please take it -- my boss was upset that I accepted it in the first place because we don't normally take furniture..."
 Sooooo, I grabbed a couple guys from the shop next door and loaded into the back of my Subaru wagon (we almost had to leave some of our non-essential luggage at the thrift shop to make room) and headed back home.
 I got it home and it powered up but didn't play; with a little Hammond oil and a few days, if finally came to life.
 The "Baby B" as it's called, really delivered.
 The vibrato rocker switch halfway between on and off even gave a passable Leslie-ish sound...
 A few years later, after having had to move it a couple times already and with a big move coming up I sold it (I told the guy if he ever wanted to move it again, he'd better have some good friends).
 I still wish I had just sucked it up and hung on to it through the move (and all the subsequent moves...).

 This 70's multi-effects unit (meaning essentially, 5 classic Ibanez stompboxes in a single rack mountable enclosure with a remote footswitch) had an overdrive (not technically a TubeScreamer circuit, but very similar tonal family), a compressor, phaser, and chorus/flange, and an external effects loop, each of which could be assigned a different order position in the signal chain.
 There are lots of folks who talk trash about this unit (particularly in reference to the OD not being a JRRC4885 TubScreamer...), I always found the effects to be very usable and the unit overall to be very versatile.
 I used the crap out of that thing until it got stolen (the Phaser features heavily on Oversoul's recording of Don No One).
 I had the extreme good fortune of finding another one which I also used the crap out of until the odd proprietary jack for the foot pedal finally bit the dust making the whole thing useless...
 We had a lot of good years together, and I was very sad to see it go, and may never get used to not looking back to see that thing sitting on top of my amp.
 Funny story -- given that I was new to rack mount gear and didn't actually own a rack to put it in, I discovered that a large format milk crate (which I'd been using to store cables and the like for a while) is also 19", so I screwed it right into the crate and toured with it that way for years.

 Fender Pro 185

 While not necessarily so "dear", this was the first real amp I ever had, after graduating from the little Yamaha Budokan practice amp I got with my first electric guitar.
-A 100 watt solid state Fender, with multiple channels and reverb.
-While I would later go on to discover the pure unadulturated joy of a Blackface Fender tube amp (and these 80s red knob models would later come to be known as a low point for Fender...), this one is definitely responsible for starting my love affair with Fender amps.
-I played through this amp with Oversoul and my first years with Oversoul as well, and even started my signature of covering the grill cloth with patterned silk (from a sarong I bought in Revelle Plaza freshman year at UCSD, if memory serves) on this guy.
-When I bought my Showman head around 1993 or 1994, I still used this amp as the cabinet until I found the HiWatt.
+A 100 watt solid state Fender, with switchable distortion, boost, and reverb.
+While these 80s red knob models would later come to be known as a low point for the company generally, this one is definitely responsible for starting my love affair with Fender amps.
+I played through this amp with Unbroken Chain and my first year or so with Oversoul as well.
+I even started my signature of covering the grill cloth with patterned silk (from a sarong I bought in Revelle Plaza freshman year at UCSD, if memory serves) on this guy.
+When I bought my Showman head around 1993, I still used this amp as the cabinet until I found the HiWatt.
 I sold it to a friend who was very happy to upgrade from his Gorilla.